sneakysneak/docs/pages/connector-authentication/scoro.md

 ## Partner Setup

-#### Introduction

-Login to your existing Scoro account, or sign-up for a free 14 day trial.
+First, login to your existing Scoro account, or sign-up for a free 14 day trial.

-### API Limited Method Categories
+A note about methods that need specific authentication:

-All methods in the following categories will need an API key to function:
+Methods in the following categories will need an API key to function:
 *  Properties
 *  Meters
 *  Readings